Policies & Documents

-- The Trust undertakes an annual self-review off effectiveness of governance.
-This is led by the Chair of the Board and includes a questionnaire to all Trustees and reference to the ‘Twenty-one Questions for Multi-academy Trust – Key questions a board should ask itself’, published by the All Party Parliamentary Group on Education Governance and Leadership.
+- The MAT undertakes an annual self-review of governance effectiveness.
+This is led by the Chair of the Board and includes a questionnaire to all Trustees developed from National Governance Association (NGA) advice and reference to the ‘Twenty-one Questions for Multiacademy Trusts – Key questions a board should ask itself’, published by the All Party Parliamentary Group on Education Governance and Leadership.

-- The Trust does not enter into any connected party transactions with trustees on the Trust’s Board.
+- The Trust does not enter into any connected party transactions with trustees on the MAT Board.

-- Governance is underpinned by the Scheme of Delegation : this establishes and documents who is responsible for policy and operational decision making.
+- Governance is underpinned by the Trust Scheme of Delegation : this establishes and documents who is responsible for policy and operational decision making.
+The Scheme is in two parts.
 Part 1 of the Scheme sets out the decisions reserved to the Board and the Terms of Reference of each of the Board Committees.

 - The Trust operates a differentiated Scheme of Delegation for Local Governing Bodies (Part 1 of the Scheme).
-Subject to this, governance for each academy is delegated by the Trust Board.
+Subject to this, governance arrangements for each academy are delegated by the Trust Board.

 - The Board is committed to, and ensures, that financial governance is compliant with the principles and regulations of the Academies Financial Handbook.